Hurghada: Tourism

-Hurghada's major industry is foreign and domestic tourism thanks to its year-round hot and dry climate and long beaches.
+Hurghada's major industry is foreign and domestic tourism due to its year-round hot and dry climate and long beaches.
 Its waters are clear and calm for most of the year, making Hurghada a popular destination for underwater diving and snorkelling.
 Al Mina Mosque with two 40-metre-high minarets is the largest mosque in the Red Sea Governorate.
 Hurghada Museum is the first antiquities museum in the Red Sea Governorate, containing 2000 artifacts that tell the history of Egypt.
 Hurghada Grand Aquarium opened in 2015, it is the largest aquarium in Egypt and the second largest in Africa (after uShaka Marine World).

 There are diving sites around Giftun Islands, Abu Ramada Island and Fanadir where tourists can see shipwrecks such as the El Mina or the Rosalie Moller.
 Beyond the town the coast road passes through other holiday resorts and villages.

 Tourism in Hurghada has had a negative impact on its coral reefs, as according to a study, the reefs have declined by 50% in three decades.
 The negative environmental consequences include oil spills, pollution, sewage, and dredging.